Rafal-Bobrowski/IssTrackerApp/README.md

 This project I have made during my Java bootcamp.
 The project was created for trainging purpose.

+You can run project: https://tracker-iss.herokuapp.com/reports-position Starting server can take a while, so please be patient during first load.

 Some of used technologies:
 Java, Spring, Springboot, Hibernate, HTML, Bootstrap, HTTP, MVC.